Listen to a monthly podcast about the work of our up-and-coming researchers.

 Outstanding national speakers and plenty of time for oral and poster presentations will add to this list and give you a rich programme covering all aspects of mucosal immunology.
 Importantly, the meeting's boutique format, with only 80 attendees and social activities including dinner with the speaker and a visit to Noosa National Park, will encourage scientific exchange and collaboration.

-Western Avenue car park will be closed from April 2025 until 2028 to ensure the safety of pedestrians and vehicles during the construction of the Sydney Biomedical Accelerator building.
+This will ensure the safety of pedestrians and vehicles during the construction of the Sydney Biomedical Accelerator (SBA) building.

 We acknowledge the tradition of custodianship and law of the Country on which the University of Sydney campuses stand.
 We pay our respects to those who have cared and continue to care for Country.